top of page

 Tax Base

-The basis for imposition of Article 4(2) Income Tax on Deposit Interest is the gross amount of interest received or earned from the Deposit.
+The basis for imposition of Article 4(2) Income Tax on deposit interest is the gross amount of interest received or earned from the Deposit.

 Due Date

-Article 4(2) Income Tax on Deposit Interest is payable at the time the interest is received or earned.
+Article 4(2) Income Tax on deposit interest is payable at the time the interest is received or earned.

 Withholding Tax Procedure